 Designer Rie Azuma combined traditional and modern elements, incorporating stark lines juxtaposed against natural materials of wood and stone.
 The entryway to the restaurant is lit like a museum filled with ancient artifacts; on display are cups formed with an Edo period glass cutting technique.

 Indeed, this is a space meant to be relished slowly from the inside.
 The building’s exterior is architecturally discreet for onlookers peering in.
 However, looking outward, the windows are covered in a privacy grail that emulates traditional kimono motifs, sparkling with moving patterns of sunlight.

-Consideration of design and care in the onsen (Japanese hot spring) is no exception.
+Consideration of design and care in the onsen (Japanese hot spring bath) is no exception.
 While many spas in the city bring water from other areas of Japan, here, the spring water is actually pumped up from this exact site, 1,500 meters below ground—deeper than Tokyo subway.
-The water is a chartreuse color from the naturally-occurring sea salts, sulphur and other minerals.
-While in this onsen, don’t forget to look up to the sky, a shifting open-air “ceiling” via a tall open air shaft for yet another purposeful Azuma view—again, best taken in from the inside outward.
+The water is a chartreuse color from the naturally-occurring sea salts, sulfur and other minerals.
+While in this onsen, don’t forget to look up to the sky, a shifting open-air “ceiling” via a tall open-air shaft for yet another purposeful Azuma view—again, best taken in from the inside outward.

 The exclusivity is reflected in rules.
 Privacy is taken very seriously here, to the point that guests are not permitted to bring non-guest to the room floors.
 Friends and visitors from outside must remain in the public areas of the property.

 You try mightily to order the in-room curry to devour one last time in the lobby, but it’s not allowed.
 While you’re surprised by these restrictions, you eventually come to respect this utterly Japanese intentionality—it somehow made the stay (and the curry) feel more intimate and, sigh, fleeting.
 You decide you must go back.